Dhruv-Ranaa/ansys-pd-workshop/README.md

  ```
  magic -T <path_to_tech_file> lef read <path_to_merged_lef> def read <path_to_floorplan_def>
  ```
- Standard cells are not placed inside floorplan DEF and standard cell rows are defined.
+ Standard cells are not placed inside floorplan DEF but standard cell rows have been defined.
 The final DEF look like this in magic:
  <p align="center"> <img src="/Images/Day-2/Labs/fp_def_magic.png"/></p>

  ### Placement